Destinations Greece The Cyclades Mykonos

 On the meltemi

-The dry northerly wind blows down the Aegean from late June through mid-September, peaks in August, sometimes reaching force 7.
-Cancels fast ferries (the Blue Stars keep running), grounds small boats, blows umbrellas down the beach.
+The dry northerly that blows down the Aegean from late June through mid-September, peaking in August and sometimes reaching force 7.
+It cancels the fast ferries (the Blue Stars keep running), grounds the small boats, and sends umbrellas down the beach.
 Build a buffer day at the end of your Mykonos stay before any onward flight or ferry connection.

 On where to stay

-Mykonos Town if you want to walk everywhere (best for first-timers and dinner-focused travellers); Ornos if you want a beach base 5 minutes from town; Tagoo if you want the design-hotel set (Cavo Tagoo, Apanema) on the water 10 minutes from town.
+Mykonos Town if you want to walk everywhere (best for first-timers and dinner-focused travellers); Ornos if you want a beach base five minutes from town; Tagoo if you want the design-hotel set (Cavo Tagoo, Apanema) on the water ten minutes out.
 Skip the Paradise/Super Paradise/Paraga area for sleeping unless you came specifically for the party-beach circuit.

 On the south-coast water taxi

-From the Platis Gialos dock the water taxi runs through the day to every other south-coast beach — Paradise, Super Paradise, Paraga, Agrari, Elia.
-Faster, cheaper, and more atmospheric than cabbing the 15-minute drive between them.
-The right way to beach-hop without spending the day in traffic.
+From the Platis Gialos dock the water taxi runs through the day to every other south-coast beach: Paradise, Super Paradise, Paraga, Agrari, Elia.
+Faster, cheaper and more atmospheric than cabbing the 15-minute drive between them.
+How to beach-hop without spending the day in traffic.

 On beach-club costs